Jagriti: Plot

 The film is about a spoiled rich kid, Ajay (Rajkumar Gupta), who is sent away to a boarding school by his uncle.
 In the hostel, Ajay meets mischievous boys like him.
 They have a superintendent called "King Kong".
-Ajay then meets Shakti, a boy with a leg missing.
-Shakti is a poor boy.
+Ajay then meets Shakti, a poor boy with a missing leg.
 Ajay befriends him.

 The days pass and the naughtiness of the boys is only increasing day by day.
-One day, a man called Shekhar becomes the new superintendent.
+One day, a man named Shekhar becomes the new superintendent.
 He is a calm man who hardly loses his temper.

-When the results of an exam are out, most fail.
+When the results of an exam are out, most students fail.
 Shekhar then introduces a new scheme of learning where the children are given leniency.
-All the boys listen to Shekhar barring Ajay.
+All the boys listen to Shekhar, barring Ajay.
 He starts doing the opposite of whatever Shekhar tells.
 Shakti tries his best to change him.

 One Day, Ajay kicks a boy in the stomach while playing a football match.

-Seeing this, Shekhar becomes furious and tells everyone to boycott Ajay and suspends him.
-Hurt, Ajay decides to leave the hostel and go away.
+Seeing this, Shekhar becomes furious, and tells everyone to boycott Ajay and suspends him.
+Hurt, Ajay decides to leave the hostel and run away.

 Shakti tries to persuade him to not leave.
 He starts going after Ajay on the road to stop him.
 A car hits Shakti and he is taken to the hospital.
 Later, Shakti passes away and Ajay realises that his stubbornness was the cause of Shakti's death.

 Many months later, Ajay is a changed boy who stands first in class thereby fulfilling his promise to Shekhar and Shakti.
 Shekhar decides to leave the hostel and go.
 He regrets boycotting Ajay and leaves.
 The film ends in a song sung by Shekhar as he leaves.